 Your clients need to know that some of the software you use gives you access to their networks and the endpoints you monitor for them.
 However, stress that you’re doing all you can to evaluate your software’s security and implement controls that alert you immediately to suspicious activity.
 But are you doing all you can to protect your clients’ systems and your own business?
 Again, Hammond stresses that MSPs must do more.

-“Hold vendors of any product or solution you use accountable,” he stresses.
-In the current cyberthreat landscape, it’s crucial to ask how often vendors conduct code reviews and vulnerability assessments on their software solutions.
+“Hold vendors of any product or solution you use accountable,” he says.
+For example, it’s crucial to ask how often vendors conduct code reviews and vulnerability assessments on their software solutions in the current cyberthreat landscape.

-Hammond also suggests asking vendors to institute a bug bounty program, which incentivizes members of the user community to “stress test” products and validate their security.
+Hammond also suggests asking vendors to institute a bug bounty program, incentivizing community members to “stress test” products and validate their security.